-The 72,000 square foot Barber Library, named for former COCC President Robert L. Barber, opened in 1998 and serves both COCC and OSU-Cascades students, faculty and staff, as well as the general public.
+The 72,000 square foot Barber Library, named for former COCC President Robert L. Barber, opened in 1998 to serve COCC students, faculty and staff, as well as the general public.

 information literacy classes every term, both online and in-person.